uniprojekt/sabotage/README.md

 This week we kicked off the project and gave a spotty overview of the potential contextual background for the class.
 The next weeks will be about determining a general theme for your project and developing your project hypothesis and statement.
 To jumpstart the research, we will distribute uncovering potential project directions.
-The following topics should open up the termin and introduce various interpretations:
+The following topics should be considered starting points and introduce various interpretations:

 - **semantics of sabotage**
   What are the delineations of sabotage, obfuscation, vandalism, subversion and other terminology?